The benefits of real assets in retirement plans

 Real assets offer the potential for improved risk-adjusted returns without sacrificing growth

-Cohen & Steers’ multi-strategy approach to real assets provides diversification at the asset level while also seeking to further enhance returns through bottom- up stock selection and a top-down asset allocation process.
-Each asset class in the portfolio is managed in-house by a dedicated investment team, providing separate opportunities to add value through over- and underweights relative to the respective benchmark.
+Cohen & Steers’ multi-strategy approach to real assets provides diversification at the asset level while also seeking to further enhance returns through bottom-up stock selection and a top-down asset allocation process.
+Each asset class in the portfolio is managed in-house by a dedicated investment team, providing separate opportunities to add value through over- and underweights relative to the respective benchmarks.
 Because each underlying strategy has its own investment process, this spreads the impact of active management across the sleeves of the portfolio.

 From the top down, instead of using a simple, equal-weighted blend of real assets, we take a strategic approach to portfolio design, setting a target allocation range for each asset class according to its investment characteristics.
 We then adjust these allocations dynamically based on our current market view, providing an additional lever for both risk management and the enhancement of return potential.